jacque1ine/Inspirit-AI/README.md

 # Inspirit-AI
-Introductory high-level program written in Python
+Introductory AI programs written in Python in Jupyter Notebook.